Asymptotics for first-passage times on Delaunay triangulations: Abstract

 \section{Abstract}

-In this paper we study planar \emph{first-passage percolation} (FPP) models, originally defined in the context of $\bZ^d$ lattice by Hammersley and Welsh \cite{HW65}, on random Delaunay triangulations.
-The setup is as follows: to each edge $\e$ attach a positive random variable $\tau_\e$; the first-passage time $T(\v,\bar{\v})$ between two vertexes $\v$ and $\bar{\v}$ is defined as the infimum of $\sum_{\e\in\gamma}\tau_\e$ over all paths $\gamma$ connecting $\v$ to $\bar{\v}$.
-By using subadditivity, Vahidi-Asl and Wierman \cite{VW90} showed that the rescaled first-passage time converges to a constant, called the \emph{time constant}.
-We show a sufficient condition to ensure that the time constant is strictly positive and derive some upper bounds for fluctuations.
-Our proofs are based on renormalization ideas and on the method of bounded differences.
+In this paper we study planar first-passage percolation (FPP) models on random Delaunay triangulations.
+In \cite{VW90}, Vahidi-Asl and Wierman showed, using subadditivity theory, that the rescaled first-passage time converges to a finite and non negative constant $\mu$.
+We show a sufficient condition to ensure that $\mu>0$ and derive some upper bounds for fluctuations.
+Our proofs are based on percolation ideas and on the method of martingales with bounded increments.